Unrud/video-downloader/README.md

   * Convert videos to MP3
   * Supports password-protected and private videos
   * Download single videos or whole playlists
-  * Automatically selects a video format based on your preferred resolution
+  * Automatically selects a video format based on your quality demands

 Based on [youtube-dl](http://ytdl-org.github.io/youtube-dl/).